One of the top frustrations I hear from Pearls is that they have started a budget and then fall off budget time and time again.

 When you are trying to figure out how to start a budget that you can actually stick with, there are six simple steps to follow that will help you create your own personalized budget plan.

-These are the exact steps YOU can take to finally set up a budget that works with how YOU get paid, what expenses YOU have, and help YOU achieve your goals so you can live your dream life on less!
+These are the exact steps YOU can take to finally set up a budget that works with how YOU get paid, what expenses YOU have, and help you start achieving a life you never thought possible!

 This is probably the most unique part of your budget.
 Everyone gets paid differently.
 Not only is the dollar amount different, but the “when” you get paid part is going to vary from person to person.